Save the Date: Bob Bussel Labor History Lecture April 24, 2025

 and labor rights in the fast food industry over the last fifty years.

-Sponsored by the The University of Oregon:
+Sponsored by The University of Oregon:

 Labor Education and Research Center